nteract/hydrogen/README.md

 ## Installation

 Assuming you followed the dependencies steps above, you can now `apm install hydrogen` (recommended) or search for "hydrogen" in the Install pane of the Atom settings.
-Note that installing from within Atom will only work if you start Atom from the command line!
-See [Jank](#Jank).

 If your default `python` is 3.x, you need to run instead `PYTHON=python2.7 apm install hydrogen` or change the default version for `apm` with `apm config set python $(which python2.7)` beforehand.
 You can still use 3.x versions of Python in Hydrogen, but it will only build with 2.x due to a [longstanding issue with `gyp`](https://bugs.chromium.org/p/gyp/issues/detail?id=36).